Data Protection Policy

 As part of the day-to-day operation of the organisation, Women in Technology and Science’s administrators engage in active and regular exchanges of information with data subjects.
 Where a formal request is submitted by a data subject in relation to the data held by Women in Technology and Science, such a request gives rise to access rights in favour of the Data Subject.

 There are specific time-lines within which Women in Technology and Science must respond to the data subject, depending on the nature and extent of the request.
-These are outlined in the attached Subject Access Request process document.
+These are outlined in the attached FAQ Guide to Subject Access Requests.

 Women in Technology and Science’s administrators will ensure that, where necessary, such requests are forwarded to the Data Protection Officer in a timely manner, and they are processed as quickly and efficiently as possible, but within not more than 40 days from receipt of the request.